42coders/laravel-instagram-feed/README.md

 ### Setup

-`php artisan vendor:publish` to publish the necessary migrations and config, and `php artisan migrate` to run migrations.
+`php artisan vendor:publish --provider="Dymantic\InstagramFeed\InstagramFeedServiceProvider"` to publish the necessary migrations and config, and `php artisan migrate` to run migrations.

 ### Config